Research Professor of Computer Science and Spatial Sciences

 1985 B.S., Computer Science, Polytechnic University of Madrid

-Dr. Gil has served in the Advisory Committee of the Computer Science and Engineering Directorate of the National Science Foundation.
-She is Past Chair of ACM SIGAI, the Association for Computing Machinery’s Special Interest Group on Artificial Intelligence.
-She was elected Fellow of the Association for the Advancement of Artificial Intelligence (AAAI) in 2012, and President-Elect in 2016.
+She is a Fellow of the Association for Computing Machinery (ACM), and Past Chair of its Special Interest Group in Artificial Intelligence.
+She is also Fellow of the Association for the Advancement of Artificial Intelligence (AAAI), and was elected as its 24th President in 2016.